fisherynwa/titanic-dashboard-streamlit/README.md

 # Titanic Dashboard

-This repo adopts Streamlit-based interactive dashboard for(quickly) exploring the Titanic dataset.
-This dashboard provides dynamic and static visualizations of passenger data, survival statistics, and demographic distributions.
-Note that the presented visualizations are exemplary and are subject to change upon request.
+This repo utilizes a Streamlit-based interactive dashboard for quick exploration of the Titanic dataset.
+The dashboard provides several dynamic and static visualizations of passenger data, survival statistics, and demographic distributions.
+Note that the presented visualizations are exemplary and may be modified upon request.